Mean Field Portfolio Games with Epstein-Zin Preferences: The mean field game with Epstein-Zin utility

 where the {\sl aggregator function} $f:[0,\infty) \times (-\infty,0] \to \bR$ is given by

-Here $\delta>0$ represent the {discount rate}, $\gamma >0$ specifies the {relative risk aversion}, $\psi >0$ represents the {elasticity of intertemporal substitution} (EIS), $\alpha > 0$ is a {rate of bequest}, and the {\sl bequest function} $U$ is of power type, i.e.
+Here $\delta>0$ represents the {discount rate}, $\gamma >0$ specifies the {relative risk aversion}, $\psi >0$ represents the {elasticity of intertemporal substitution} (EIS), $\alpha > 0$ is a {rate of bequest}, and the {\sl bequest function} $U$ is of power type, i.e.

-\begin{assumption} We assume throughout this paper that\footnote{Technically, our results also hold under the conditions $\psi \gamma \leq 1$ and $\gamma \leq 1$.
-However, the empirically relevant regime is $\psi > 1$ and $\gamma > 1$; see \cite{Xing2017}.
-The choice in \eqref{parameters} allows for a unified treatment of Epstein-Zin and power utility.}
+\begin{assumption} We assume throughout this paper that\footnote{The choice in \eqref{parameters} allows for a unified treatment of Epstein-Zin and power utility.
+Technically, our results also hold under the conditions $\psi \gamma \leq 1$ and $\psi \leq 1$. }

-\end{assumption} It is assumed that all wealth is consumed at the terminal time, i.e. $C_T=X^{\Pi,C}_T$.
-For this reason, the utility is also denoted by $\tilde V^{\Pi,C}$ to emphasize the dependence on both investment and consumption strategies.
+\end{assumption} It is typically assumed that all wealth is consumed at the terminal time, i.e. the terminal consumption rate $c_T=1$.